five-hundred-eleven/five-hundred-eleven.github.io/_posts/2019-11-07-project-idea-1.md

 What do you care about?

-Martial arts, audio enhancement such as noise gates, history,
+Martial arts, audio enhancement such as noise gates, history, language learning.

 What do you know about?